-I have been investing with the Yova impact investing platform since April 2020.
+I have been investing with the Inyova impact investing platform since April 2020.
 Here is my review.
-Make sure to check out my fully disclosed performance of my Yova investments at the end of this article.
+Make sure to check out my fully disclosed performance of my Inyova investments at the end of this article.

 In a nutshell

-- Yova is an impact investing platform, made in Zurich, Switzerland
+- Inyova (previously: Yova) is an impact investing platform, made in Zurich, Switzerland

 - You can choose from industry sectors that are most important to you, e.g. renewable energies, plant-based foods, circular economy and other topics

-- It’s easy: You send a monthly payment to Yova and they invest your money according to your personal strategy and values
+- It’s easy: You send a monthly payment to Inyova and they invest your money according to your personal strategy and values

 - The fees are between 0.6% and 1.2% p.a. of your portfolio value

-- I think Yova is great for off-hands investing and creating positive impact while also generating long-term profits
+- I think Inyova is great for off-hands investing and creating positive impact while also generating long-term profits

 - Get 6 months of no-fees when you signup here with my referral code: 59385*